 While you should have a checklist of supplies all dogs need — food, a water bowl, leash, collar, toys and treats — with children in the household, there are some other essentials.

 Crate: As for the crate, it can act a safe spot for your dog to go to when she needs some alone time or may need to relax for a bit.
-I prefer a wire crate for durability.
+Semel recommends a wire crate for durability.

-It is also important to note that the crate should be large enough for when your dog is fully grown to stand and turn comfortably.
-For larger dogs, I recommend a divider for the crate.
-Here is a simple but solid one.
-I would recommend putting a blanket on the bottom, along with a toy.
+It is also important to note that the crate should be large enough for your dog to stand and turn comfortably.
+For puppies and dogs who will grow, you can always get a divider for the crate and remove when full size.
+Semel says to put a blanket on the bottom, along with a toy.
 Also, don’t leave your dog in it all day; it isn’t a babysitter.

 While welcoming a new furry friend into the household can be challenging and an adjustment for everyone, dog included, there are a few things you can do to make the introduction between your kids and your dog go smoothly.